ljsinclair/featurebase-docs/docs/cloud/cloud-quickstart.md

 ![Figure 7.
 New Database: Running](/assets/images/quick-start-guide/cloud/db_running.png)

-After about 10 minutes, the database status will progress to ```RUNNING```, and you can click on the database name and check the ```Tables``` tab to see the two tables that have been created in the database.
+After about 10 minutes, the database status will progress to ```RUNNING``` and some [database metrics](/docs/cloud/cloud-databases/cloud-db-metrics/) will populate on the page.
+Click on "All Details" under the database name and then the ```Tables``` tab to see the two tables that have been created in the database.
 One table is called ```cseg```, short for customer segmentation, and the other is called ```skills```.
 Additionally, you will some system tables that contain information about your database.
 In the next section, we will perform a variety of common analytical queries on both datasets.

 ![Figure 8.
 Demo Data restored into tables from backup](/assets/images/quick-start-guide/cloud/tables_page_with_cseg.png)